Leo-Simpson/c-lasso/paper/paper.md

 Each model selection procedure has additional meta-parameters that are described in the Documentation.

-# Example on synthetic data
+# Computational examples

-The c-lasso package includes
+## Basic workflow using synthetic data

-the routine ```random_data``` that allows you to generate problem instances using normally distributed data.
+We illustrate the workflow of the `c-lasso` package on synthetic data using the built-in routine ```random_data``` which enables the generation of test problem instances with normally distributed data X, sparse coefficient vectors $\beta$, and constraints $C \in R^{k\times d}$.

 [comment]: <> (It generates randomly the vectors $\beta \in R^d$ , $X \in R^{n\times d}$, $C \in R^{k\times d}$ [can also be the all-one vector with the input ```zerosum``` set to true], and $y \in R^n$ normally distributed with respect to the model $C\beta=0$, $y-X\beta \sim N[0,I_n\sigma^2]$ and $\beta$ has only d_nonzero non-null componant. )

 It allows perform some functionality of the package on synthetic data as an example.

 ```python
 from classo import classo_problem, random_data